UtkarshaShirke/Northeastern-Course-Repository/README.md

 We aspire to help learners through our initiative by helping them collate the resources they need to navigate their course.

+Questions that the database should answer:

+1. What are the programs offered by the College of Engineering?
+2. Which courses are covered under each program?
+3. What is the duration of these programs?
+4. What are the program’s learning outcomes?
+5. What are the specializations/concentrations available in every program?
+6. What are the resources/videos, practice, and study material(books, articles, websites) available for a particular course?
+7. Which resources are free and which are paid?
+8. What are the tools/IDEs needed to practice?
+How to find and download these?
+9. Who can I contact to learn more about this program?
+10. What are the career paths and opportunities available after program completion?

 Strategy:

 We are planning to web scrape the NEU’s website and other educational platforms extensively to gather data.